bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/project-list.md

 ## Projects

-Here's a list of projects on Hippo Forge on Github.
+Here's a list of projects on [the Hippo Forge on Github](https://github.com/onehippo-forge).

 | Name                   | GitHub Repository |  Documentation  |
 | ---------------------- |:----------------------:| -----------:|